randallsquared/uhfs/uhf/index.md

 The value of `rel` is an array of zero or more strings.

+Clients MUST NOT infer semantic meaning from the order of items in this array.

-Each such string MUST be one of:
+Each string value MUST be one of:

 - a [registered link relation](https://www.iana.org/assignments/link-relations/link-relations.xhtml)
 - an [IRI](https://tools.ietf.org/html/rfc3987)